dalesgit/wiki-cruise/excursion-brochure-1.md

 Art Deco history and a gin distillery and tasting experience.

-Board a motor coach for an enjoyable, onehour panoramic drive past some of Napier's most famous Art Deco architecture.
+Board a motqor coach for an enjoyable, onehour panoramic drive past some of Napier's most famous Art Deco architecture.

 Take a panoramic drive through the central